-More Demy on the Criterion Channel: Bay of Angels, Donkey Skin, Lola, A Slightly Pregnant Man, Une chambre en ville, The Young Girls of Rochefort
+More Demy on the Criterion Channel: Ars, Bay of Angels, Donkey Skin, La luxure, La sabotier du Val Loire, Lola, Les horizons morts, A Slightly Pregnant Man, Une chambre en ville, The Young Girls of Rochefort

 Henri-Georges Clouzot is one of the best suspense directors of all time, and his two most famous films are Criterion Channel must-sees.
 The terrifying Diabolique is just as good a starting place, but if you’re in the mood for something different, try The Wages of Fear, a movie that has lost none of its power to thrill.
 The premise alone is perfectly thrilling: Four men take a job driving explosive nitroglycerin over a mountain pass.
 Every bump could be their last moment on Earth.
 It’s a model of how to produce tension through narrative and pacing.

-More Clouzot on the Criterion Channel: L’assassin habite au 21, Diabolique.
+More Clouzot on the Criterion Channel: L’assassin habite au 21, Le Corbeau, The Mystery of Picasso, Diabolique.

 One of the best movies of the ‘80s, Wings of Desire is about longing and what it means to be human.
 Bruno Ganz, in an unforgettable performance, plays an angel who can hear the thoughts of the denizens of Berlin and decides to give up his immortality to join them.
 One of the most poetic, lyrical films ever made.

-More Wenders on the Criterion Channel: Alice in the Cities, The American Friend, Buena Vista Social Club, Kings of the Road, Palermo Shooting, Paris, Texas, Pina, Tokyo-ga, Wrong Move.
+More Wenders on the Criterion Channel: Alice in the Cities, The American Friend, Kings of the Road, Palermo Shooting, Paris, Texas, Pina, Tokyo-ga, Until the End of the World, Wrong Move.